Eden Prairie Center

 The Eden Prairie Center is a mall located in Eden Prairie, Minnesota.
 It has been managed by Jones Lang LaSalle as of 2020.
-It is anchored by JCPenney, Kohl's, Target, Von Maur and Scheels Sporting Goods.
+It is anchored by Kohl's, Target, Von Maur and Scheels Sporting Goods.

 History

 The 1970s and 1980s

 The mall was developed in 1976 by Homart Development Company and originally had wood and glass railings and an overall off-white and brown theme.
 The pillars in the mall were made of white pebbles.
 There was no elevator in the mall and originally the mall featured a large ramp for access to the second floor by wheelchair.
 The mall was designed with a sunken basement-level foodcourt.
 The mall featured the department stores Powers Dry Goods and Sears.
 Powers' store became Donaldson's in 1985, then Carson Pirie Scott in 1987.
-In 1984, a Target store was constructed adjacent to the mall and connected by a walkway.
+On October 13, 1984, a Target store opened and was connected by a walkway that was adjacent to the mall.